Online Implicit Function & Equation Grapher

 Entering Equations into Equation Grapher

-It's easy to use our equation grapher; type in an equation, for example 3xy-2y = x^2+4y in any expression box.
+It's easy to use our equation grapher: simply type an equation, for example 3xy-2y = x^2+4y into any expression box.
 The grapher graphs as you type (default).

 Note: To graph equations of the form y = f(x)—a function— simply enter f(x).
 When graphing functions in the Cartesian coordinate system, the grapher plots the function on the interval (domain) dom=(-∞,∞) by default if no interval is already specified.
 You can change the endpoints of the interval if desired.
-You can also use our polar graphing calculator to visualize function graphs in the polar coordinate system.
+You can also use our multi-purpose polar graphing calculator or our dedicated polar function grapher to visualize function graphs in the polar coordinate system.

 Function vs. Equation

-Many online resources incorrectly use "function" and "equation" interchangeably.
-However, these terms are not identical.
+Many online resources incorrectly use the terms "function" and "equation" interchangeably.
+Although both represent relations (sets of ordered pairs), they are not identical.

 How Our Equation Grapher Works

 Our equation grapher employs an advanced algorithm.
-This algorithm starts by investigating rows of pixels on the canvas to find the zeros of f(x,y)-g(x,y) for each value of y, employing Newton's method.
-It then uses implicit differentiation to draw tiny tangent lines at those values that satisfy the equation.
-This process effectively builds the graph.
+The algorithm scans rows of pixels on the canvas to find the zeros of f(x,y)-g(x,y) for each value of y using Newton's method.
+It then utilizes implicit differentiation to calculate and draw tiny tangent lines at those values that satisfy the equation.
+This process effectively constructs the graph with a level of precision you can control by adjusting the Graph fineness setting.

 Equations in Oblique Cartesian Coordinate System